Jerbear28-spec/Network-Switch-Project/README.md

 ![propertiespage](https://github.com/user-attachments/assets/440236e7-347e-42b6-9737-d37c2680fa95)

 <p>
- Click on "Use the following IP address" and manually enter in the following IP address and Subnet mask.
-This subnet configuration is unique to this particular switch, different "web-managed" switch models may be different.
+ Click on "Use the following IP address:" and manually enter in the following IP address and Subnet mask.
+This subnet configuration is unique to this particular switch, other "web-managed" switch models may use different subnet masks.
 </p>

 ![image](https://github.com/user-attachments/assets/a7d15650-fa51-480d-accd-8e081feb5013)